 How to Grow Orchids in Water

 Orchids grown in water experience what epiphytic forms of the plant might undergo.
 Epiphytic orchids grow in very little soil and grab much of their moisture out of the air.
 This means the moisture is consistent, in most cases, but never excessive or boggy.
 Growing orchids in water provides the plant with a cultural situation that allows just enough moisture during the soaking and then allows the aerial roots to dry to prevent pathogens.

 Simply un-pot the plant, remove any media (including moss and bark bits) and gently tease the roots out from their tight little tangle.
 Then rinse the roots well and, using sterile pruners, gently cut away any discolored or rotten material.
 Your plant is now ready for its water bath.
-Some growers like to use an antifungal powder, hydrogen peroxide or cinnamon to further clean the roots.
+Some growers like to use an anti-fungal powder, hydrogen peroxide, or cinnamon to further clean the roots.
 This is not necessary in hydroponic orchid growing unless your plant has a serious rot problem.

 You can place your orchid in any container with enough room for roots to grow, but it is fun to use glass so you can observe the progress of the plant.
 The container doesn’t need to be very deep but high curved sides can help support the plant and keep it from flopping over.
-Many hydroponic orchid growers also use clay pebbles in the bottom to help support roots and rise the crown from the moisture to prevent rot.
+Many hydroponic orchid growers also use clay pebbles in the bottom to help support roots and raise the crown from the moisture to prevent rot.

 The medium might seem to be straightforward – isn’t it all just water?
 There are good and bad types though.
 Some municipalities treat their water until it is laden with chemicals and can be quite toxic to plants.
 A better route is using rainwater, or distilled.
 It is important to use tepid water to avoid shocking the plant.